Expert Advice On Improving Your Home

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 HVAC contractors in Oregon must have a construction contractor license issued by the Oregon Construction Contractors Board.
 To receive this license, a contractor must be bonded and insured.
 You should also check a provider's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Choose a company with glowing reviews and stories of positive service experiences.
+You want to hire a company with glowing reviews and stories of positive service experiences.

 Understand Work Details

-Always make sure you know the details of your project.
-For HVAC repairs, your provider should specify which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are completed to verify that it’s working properly.
-For replacement, ask your contractor to explain the new HVAC system features, model, energy efficiency, brand, and estimated installation time.
+Always make sure you understand the details of your project.
+When HVAC repairs are required, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
+For replacement, ask your contractor to explain the new HVAC system estimated installation time, brand, features, model, and energy efficiency.
 Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties

-Good HVAC companies offer warranties on repairs and installations.
+Reliable HVAC companies offer warranties on repairs and installations.
 The more complete the coverage, the better.
-Compare warranty details between providers and pick the one that offers the most comprehensive protection within your budget.
+Compare warranty details between providers and pick the one that offers the best protection for a fair price.

 Get Quote in Writing